Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Abstract

 \section{Abstract}

 Despite recent progress made by self-supervised methods in representation learning with residual networks, they still underperform supervised learning on the ImageNet classification benchmark, limiting their applicability in performance-critical settings.
-Building on prior theoretical insights \cite{mitrovic2020representation} we propose \alpharelic{} which combines an explicit invariance loss with a contrastive objective over a varied set of appropriately constructed data views. \alpharelic{} achieves $77.1\%$ top-$1$ classification accuracy on ImageNet using linear evaluation with a ResNet50 architecture and $80.6\%$ with larger ResNet models, outperforming previous state-of-the-art self-supervised approaches by a wide margin.
-Most notably, \alpharelic{} is the first representation learning method to consistently outperform the supervised baseline in a like-for-like comparison using a range of standard ResNet architectures.
-Finally we show that despite using ResNet encoders, \alpharelic{} is comparable to state-of-the-art self-supervised vision transformers.
+Building on prior theoretical insights from \relic{} \citep{mitrovic2020representation}, we include additional inductive biases into self-supervised learning.
+We propose a new self-supervised representation learning method, \alpharelic{}, which combines an explicit invariance loss with a contrastive objective over a varied set of appropriately constructed data views to avoid learning spurious correlations and obtain more informative representations. \alpharelic{} achieves $77.1\%$ top-$1$ accuracy on ImageNet under linear evaluation on a ResNet50, thus improving the previous state-of-the-art by absolute $+1.5\%$; on larger ResNet models, \alpharelic{} achieves up to $80.6\%$ outperforming previous self-supervised approaches with margins up to $+2.3\%$.
+Most notably, \alpharelic{} is the first unsupervised representation learning method to consistently outperform the supervised baseline in a like-for-like comparison over a range of ResNet architectures.
+Using \alpharelic{}, we also learn more robust and transferable representations that generalize better out-of-distribution than previous work, both on image classification and semantic segmentation.
+Finally, we show that despite using ResNet encoders, \alpharelic{} is comparable to state-of-the-art self-supervised vision transformers.